noflo/noflo-gnome/README.md

 ## How to bundle your application into a single file :

-Once you're done creating you application and would like to exchange it with other people, you can do so by creating a bundle (single file containing all your assets, code, ui files, etc...)
+Once you're done creating your application and would like to exchange it with other people, you can do so by creating a bundle (single file containing all your assets, code, ui files, etc...)